TweetingCynical/readme-generator/generated-files/README.md

 Working version of the site should look like this at standard screen size:
 <img src="./Assets/screenshot.png" alt="Working version of project" style="max-width: 400px;">

+- This is a test;
+- This is a second test;
+-This is a third test

 ### License